Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: The normalized Laplace operator, neighborhood graphs, and Ollivier-Ricci curvature

+With the family \eqref{2} of probability measures $\{m_x(\cdot)\}$, $\Delta$ is just the normalized graph Laplace operator studied for instance in \cite{Grigoryan,BJ} and is unitarily equivalent to the Laplace operator studied in \cite{Chung}.

-which gives an inner product structure on $C(V)$. \begin{Def} The inner product of two functions $f, g\in C(V)$ is defined as
+We also have a natural measure $\mu$ on the whole set $V$, $\mu(x):=d_x,$ which gives an inner product structure on $C(V)$. \begin{Def} The inner product of two functions $f, g\in C(V)$ is defined as

-\end{Def} Then $C(V)$ becomes a Hilbert space, and we can write $C(V)=l^2(V,\mu)$.
+\end{Def} With this inner product $C(V)$ becomes a Hilbert space, and we can write $C(V)=l^2(V,\mu)$.
 By the definition of the degree and the symmetry of the weight function, we can check that \begin{itemize} \item $\mu$ is invariant w.r.t. $\{m_x(\cdot)\}$, i.e. $\sum_{x\in V}m_x(y)\mu(x)=\mu(y)$, $\forall y\in V$; \item $\mu$ is reversible w.r.t. $\{m_x(\cdot)\}$, i.e. $m_x(y)\mu(x)=m_y(x)\mu(y)$, $\forall x, y\in V$. \end{itemize} These two facts imply immediately that the operator $\Delta$ is nonpositive and self-adjoint on the space $l^2(V,\mu)$.
-We call $\lambda$ an eigenvalue of $\Delta$ if there exists some $f\not\equiv 0$ such that Using this convention it follows from the observation that $\Delta$ is self-adjoint and nonpositive that all its eigenvalues are real and nonnegative.
-In fact, it's well known that (see e.g. Chung \cite{Chung}) Since our graph is connected we actually have $0<\lambda_1$.
+We call $\lambda$ an eigenvalue of $\Delta$ if there exists some $f\not\equiv 0$ such that $\Delta f=-\lambda f$.
+Using this convention it follows from the observation that $\Delta$ is self-adjoint and nonpositive that all its eigenvalues are real and nonnegative.
+In fact, it's well known that (see e.g. Chung \cite{Chung}) $0=\lambda_0\leq\lambda_1\leq\cdots\leq\lambda_{N-1}\leq 2$.
+Since our graph is connected we actually have $0<\lambda_1$.
 In Chung \cite{Chung} it is shown, by proving a discrete version of the Cheeger inequality, that $\lambda_1$ is a measure for how easy/difficult it is to cut the graph into two large pieces.
-Furthermore, $\lambda_{N-1} = 2$ if and only if $G$ is bipartite.
-In Bauer-Jost \cite{BJ} it is shown, by establishing a dual version of the Cheeger inequality for the largest eigenvalue, that $\lambda_{N-1}$ is a measure of the size of a locally bipartite subgraph that is connected by only a few edges to the rest in the graph.
+Furthermore, it is well known that $\lambda_{N-1} = 2$ if and only if $G$ is bipartite.
+In Bauer-Jost \cite{BJ} a Cheeger type estimate for the largest eigenvalue $\lambda_{N-1}$ was obtained.
+The results in Bauer-Jost \cite{BJ} show that $\lambda_{N-1}$ is a measure for how close (the meaning of close is made precise in \cite{BJ}) a graph is to a bipartite one.
 In the following, we will call $\lambda_1$ the first eigenvalue and $\lambda_{N-1}$ the largest eigenvalue of the operator $\Delta$.